Difference Between ZeroMQ vs RabbitMQ

 - ZeroMQ: ZeroMQ is much faster than RabbitMQ because it doesn’t store messages on the disk, so you don’t need to go back and forth to get messages.
 It stores messages in memory in small buffers.

-- RabbitMQ: RabbitMQ promotes broker functionality; that is, it supports message persistence, so it is slower.
+- RabbitMQ: RabbitMQ promotes broker functionality; that is, it supports message persistence and is slower.

 Throughput

-- ZeroMQ: With ZeroMq, one could get a throughput of up to 10,000 messages per 15 milliseconds that is approximately 66K-70K messages/sec, as it needs less hardware, which results in high throughput.
+- ZeroMQ: With ZeroMq, one could get a throughput of up to 10,000 messages per 15 milliseconds, which is approximately 66K-70K messages/sec, as it needs less hardware, which results in high throughput.

 - RabbitMQ: RabbitMQ gives a throughput of up to 4K -10K messages/sec